Mary, Mary

 "For the third time she's twenty."

 He'd have to tell her.
 Not that she'd want to hear it.
-They never did--parents, that is.
+They never did parents, that is.

 "There's just one thing.
 At her age she can, if she wants, leave home.
 There's not much we can do about it.
 She isn't a minor.
 I'm sorry, but people disappear all the time."

 Silence.
 Then a deep breath.
 He screwed up his face in anticipation.
 He looked around the room.
-In the far corner, doddery old Pat Byrne lounged with his cap still on, reading the Sunday World, and biting his nails.
+In the far comer, doddery old Pat Byrne lounged with his cap still on, reading the Sunday World, and biting his nails.
 Systematically.
 Crunching his way from finger to finger.
 Through the open door to the kitchenette he could see Nuala Kenny brewing tea.
 He waved in her direction, miming a drinking motion with his free hand.

 "Look.
 I know what you're saying.
 But I'm worried.
 I want you to take down her details and do whatever you can to find her.
 Do I make myself clear?"